How Peelable Maskant Protects Metal During Plating

 Electroplating deposits metal coatings on conductive substrate surfaces through electrochemical reactions.
-The plating is not selective by itself — any surface submerged in the plating bath and electrically connected to the cathode will be plated.
+The plating is not selective by itself — any surface submerged in the plating bath and electrically connected to the cathode will be plated, and that holds regardless of how thoroughly the part was cleaned beforehand per guides like ASTM B322.
 Making plating selective requires physical protection of surfaces that should not be coated.
-Peelable maskant provides this protection through specific mechanisms that resist the electrochemical and chemical conditions in the plating bath while protecting the underlying metal surface completely.
+Peelable maskant provides this protection through specific mechanisms that resist the electrochemical and chemical conditions in the plating bath while protecting the underlying metal surface completely — see our overview of what peelable maskant is used for in surface finishing for how this fits into plating, anodizing, and coating processes more broadly.

 The Electrochemical Environment in Plating